 It comes down to what’s the given environment.
-Schools that are more likely to have difficulties with ventilation that is outdated or have fewer resources in general to do distance learning may represent an unsafe situation.
+Schools that are more likely to have difficulties with ventilation that is outdated or have fewer resources in general to do distance learning may represent a higher risk situation.

 Are school buses safe to use if they are full?

 This is another logistical challenge that is going to require attention.
-School buses are not designed to allow distancing within them by keeping seats empty.
+School buses are not designed to allow distancing within them, but this might be accomplished by keeping seats empty.

 How can parents and school boards protect children if they take a school bus?

 Masks are critical.
-A school bus is an indoor environment that is not well ventilated, and for some kids it can be upwards of 45 minutes or longer.
+A school bus represents an indoor environment that is not well ventilated, and for some kids rides can be upwards of 45 minutes or longer.
 Additionally it’s important to make sure that hands are washed before getting on the bus and that hand sanitizer is provided on the bus at entry.

 Actually, the answer is somewhat complicated.
 It depends on an assessment of the probability that the negative test is a “true negative” rather than a “false negative”.
 This assessment would be informed by a variety of factors, including:

-- risk behaviours (e.g. diligence in wearing PPE and practicing hand/face hygiene, diligence in avoiding contact with known cases, history of attendance in higher risk environments (such as crowded indoor spaces), etc, etc).
+- Risky behaviour (lack of diligence in wearing PPE and practicing hand/face hygiene, lack of diligence in avoiding contact with known cases, history of attendance in higher risk environments, etc.).

-So each situation really needs to be assessed on its own merits.
-In some cases, an employee could RTW immediately after a negative test is received (these could include situations where the symptoms are determined to be unlikely to be COVID-19 related (from a clinical perspective), and where the symptoms are resolved or significantly improved, and where there is not a known connection to a positive case).
-Other situations may require a full 10-14 days off work, even with a negative test and with resolution of symptoms, depending on the specifics of the situation.
-Unfortunately, this means that a “one size fits all” approach is probably not possible or advisable.
+Each situation needs to be assessed on its own merits.
+In some cases, an employee could return to work immediately after a negative test is received.
+This could include situations where the symptoms are determined to be unlikely to be COVID-19 related from a clinical perspective, and where the symptoms are resolved or significantly improved, and where there is not a known connection to a positive case.
+Other situations may require a full 10-14 days off of work, even with a negative test and with resolution of symptoms, depending on the specifics of the situation.
+Unfortunately, this means that a one-size-fits-all approach is probably not possible or advisable.

 There are no definite plans to change the recommendations for physical distancing in Canada at this time.
-A recent review of this issue in the Lancet found that transmission of viruses was lower with physical distancing of 1 m or more, compared with a distance of less than 1 m, and that protection was increased as distance was lengthened, with the review finding a reduction of risk by approximately 50% with each additional metre of distance (this should be viewed as being very approximate given the limitations of the research to date).
-It is clear that the further people remain apart, the lower the risk will be for direct droplet-borne spread (which accounts for the bulk of spread of COVID-19).
-So policy recommendations from authorities in this regard would seem to be more about how much risk reduction they want to achieve using physical distancing, balanced against competing imperatives (e.g. available space, population density, etc.) and this may vary somewhat according to the particular context of the authority making the recommendation (e.g. rates of mask use, testing positivity rate, success in contact tracing, etc.) What is appropriate in one jurisdiction might not be appropriate in another.
-As with everything else to do with COVID-19, the answer is “complicated”!
+A recent review of this issue in the Lancet found that transmission of viruses was lower with physical distancing of 1 m or more, compared with a distance of less than 1 m, and that protection was increased as distance was lengthened, with the review finding a reduction of risk by approximately 50 per cent with each additional metre of distance (this should be viewed as being very approximate given the limitations of the research to date).
+It is clear that the further people remain apart, the lower the risk will be for direct droplet-borne spread, which accounts for the bulk of spread of COVID-19.
+Policy recommendations from authorities in this regard would seem to be more about how much risk reduction they want to achieve using physical distancing, balanced against competing imperatives (e.g., available space, population density) and this may vary somewhat according to the particular context of the authority making the recommendation (e.g., rates of mask use, testing positivity rate, success in contact tracing).
+What is appropriate in one jurisdiction might not be appropriate in another.
+As with everything else to do with COVID-19, the answer is complicated.

-For COVID-19, a “close contact” is anyone who was within 6 feet of an infected person for at least 15 minutes.
-An infected person can spread COVID-19 starting 48 hours (or 2 days) before the person has any symptoms or tests positive for COVID-19.
-(CDC)
+For COVID-19, a “close contact” is anyone who was within 2 m (6 ft) of an infected person for at least 15 minutes cumulatively over a 24 hour period.
+According to the CDS, an infected person can spread COVID-19 starting 48 hours before the person has any symptoms or tests positive for COVID-19.

-Yes, you are considered a “close contact” even if you are wearing a mask while you were around someone with COVID-19.
+Yes, according to the CDC you are considered a “close contact” even if you are wearing a mask while you were around someone with COVID-19.
 Masks are meant to protect other people from the wearer, not to protect you from becoming infected.
-(CDC)

-Duration of the COVID-19 virus in the body is more complicated than what you might expect (as is everything else related to it!).
-There appears to be significant variability between individuals in terms of duration of symptoms and in terms of duration of viral shedding (these two parameters do not always correspond).
-In the case of asymptomatic individuals (i.e. discovered to have a positive test), viral shedding can persist for quite a few weeks in some cases, but the period of infectivity is thought to be mostly limited to the first 10 days of “illness”.
-Since we cannot determine the start date of the “illness”, we recommend starting the 10 day count from the date on which they were tested (not the date on which the positive result was obtained, which would generally be 1-2 days later).
+Duration of the COVID-19 virus in the body is more complicated than what you might expect, as is everything else related to it.
+There appears to be significant variability between individuals in terms of duration of symptoms and in terms of duration of viral shedding – these two parameters do not always correspond.
+In the case of asymptomatic individuals (i.e. discovered to have a positive test), viral shedding can persist for quite a few weeks in some cases, but the period of infectivity is thought to be mostly limited to the first ten days of illness.
+Since we cannot determine the start date of the illness, we recommend starting the ten day count from the date on which they were tested (not the date on which the positive result was obtained, which would generally be 1-2 days later).

 Answer provided by Dr. Noah Levine

-Testing positive twice is most likely indicative of an infected individual who, despite having recovered symptomatically, continues to shed virus RNA (which is what the COVID-19 detects).
-The current evidence is that this asymptomatic shedding of virus RNA following recovery from symptomatic infection can persist for many weeks, but is most likely not a significant source of viral spread (there are many theories about why this might be the case).
-It is also conceivable that following recovery from symptomatic infection, the individual became re-infected (most likely with a different strain), resulting in a second course of illness.
-Without knowing more about the specific clinical details of the case in question, it is difficult to be more precise in my response.
+Testing positive twice is most likely indicative of an infected individual who, despite having recovered symptomatically, continues to shed virus RNA, which is what the COVID-19 PCR test detects.
+The current evidence is that this asymptomatic shedding of virus RNA following recovery from symptomatic infection can persist for many weeks, but is most likely not a significant source of viral spread.
+There are many theories about why this might be the case.
+It is also conceivable that following recovery from symptomatic infection the individual became re-infected (most likely with a different strain), resulting in a second course of illness.
+Without knowing more about the specific clinical details of the case in question it is difficult to be more precise in my response.